vijayPK/SpamClassifier/README.md

 # HamOrSpam
-This is e-mail spam classifier using Naive Bayes classifiers, a family of classifiers that are based on the popular Bayes’ probability theorem.
+This is spam classifier using Naive Bayes classifiers, a family of classifiers that are based on the popular Bayes’ probability theorem.
+It basicaaly say whether a given message is spam or not.

 # Requirements